Balaji Sadasivan: Political career

+During the 2006 Singaporean general election, Ang Mo Kio GRC was contested by the Workers' Party.
+The PAP team, including Balaji, won the contest with 66.14% of the votes polled in the constituency.
+After the election, Balaji was appointed Senior Minister of State for the Ministry of Foreign Affairs and Ministry of Information, Communications and the Arts from 30 May 2006 to 31 March 2008.
+Balaji relinquished his Information, Communications and the Arts portfolio with effect from 1 April 2008, remaining as Senior Minister of State for the Ministry of Foreign Affairs.

+Other career

+In May 2007, Balaji was appointed Chairman of the WHO Executive Board, the first time a Singaporean had been so elected since the nation became a member of WHO.
+During his term, he dealt with issues such as global health development, pandemic preparedness (including the 2009 H1N1 flu pandemic), non-communicable diseases and climate change.

+Balaji also served as president of the Asian Australasian Society of Neurological Surgeons, the president of the Singapore Indian Development Association (from March 2009) and the Singapore Indian Education Trust, Chairman of the Indian Heritage Centre Steering Committee and a member of the National Art Gallery Implementation Steering Committee, Chairman of the National HIV/AIDS Policy Committee, a member of the National Steering Committee on Racial and Religious Harmony, an advisor to the Tamil Language Council and the People's Association Indian Activity Executive Committee Co-ordinating Council, a member of the Singapore Industrial and Services Employees' Union Council of Advisors, and Honorary Advisor to the Singapore Furniture Industries Council.

+On 8 May 2010, he was made an honorary member of the Singapore Medical Association.

+Personal life

+Balaji was married to Ma Swan Hoo whom he met in medical school and had two children.

 Balaji was diagnosed with colorectal cancer and underwent surgical removal of a malignant tumour in 2008.
-He relinquished his Information, Communications and the Arts portfolio with effect from 1 April 2008, remaining as Senior Minister of State for the Ministry of Foreign Affairs.

-Balaji also served as president of the Singapore Indian Development Association (from March 2009) and the Singapore Indian Education Trust, Chairman of the Indian Heritage Centre Steering Committee and a member of the National Art Gallery Implementation Steering Committee, Chairman of the National HIV/AIDS Policy Committee, a member of the National Steering Committee on Racial and Religious Harmony, an advisor to the Tamil Language Council and the People's Association Indian Activity Executive Committee Co-ordinating Council, a member of the Singapore Industrial and Services Employees' Union Council of Advisors, and Honorary Advisor to the Singapore Furniture Industries Council.
-On 8 May 2010, he was made an honorary member of the Singapore Medical Association.

 Following a relapse of his cancer, Balaji died in his sleep on 27 September 2010 at 1:50 a.m. at the age of 55 years, having suffered internal bleeding the previous night.
 He is survived by his wife, Dr. Ma Swan Hoo, his son Dharma Yongwen and daughter Anita Jiawen, and five siblings.

 On 18 October 2010, during a sitting of Parliament, Abdullah Tarmugi, Speaker of the Parliament of Singapore, and Mah Bow Tan, Leader of the House, paid tribute to Balaji in the presence of his widow and children, Mah saying "We have lost a dear friend and colleague and an outstanding Singaporean."
 Parliament then observed a minute's silence.
 Balaji's medical school classmates set up the Balaji Sadasivan Fund for Medical Undergraduates in his honour.

-Personal life

-Balaji was married to Ma Swan Hoo whom he met in medical school and had two children (his son Dharma Yongwen and daughter Anita Jiawen).